Support Women-Owned Businesses on International Women’s Day

-It’s International Women’s Day!
-This year’s campaign theme is #BalanceforBetter.
-The campaign says, “A balanced world is a better world.
-How can you help forge a more gender-balanced world?
+Sunday, March 8 is International Women’s Day!
+This year’s campaign theme is #EachforEqual.
+The campaign says, “An equal world is an enabled world.
+How will you help forge a gender equal world?
 Celebrate women’s achievement.
 Raise awareness against bias.
 Take action for equality.”

 Here at Rhode Island Monthly, we’re celebrating International Women’s Day by supporting local women-owned businesses and celebrating their achievements.
 Many of these businesses have been acknowledged in the past by winning Best of Rhode Island Awards.
 Here’s a reminder of some women-owned businesses that you can help support today and every day.
 This is not a complete list of women’s owned businesses in the state, just a shout out to support some that we love that recently earned Best of RI Editors’ Picks!

 Blackie’s Bull Dog Tavern